LB-Brandon/Food/README.md

-# Food Inventory Pro App
+# Food Inventory Pro App powered by ChatGPT

-Welcome to the Food Inventory Pro app repository!
+Welcome to the Food Inventory Pro app repository! <br/>
 This app allows you to manage your food items, automatically generate recipes using OpenAI, and upload recipe images to S3 storage.
-The app utilizes the latest features of Android.
+The app utilizes the latest features of Android like **Jetpack, Coroutines, Jetpack, Latest Material Design** etc.

+There is a Back-end Server for this app [Check the server](https://github.com/LB-Brandon/FoodInventoryServer/tree/main)

 ## UI Design
 <img width="722" alt="image" src="https://github.com/LB-Brandon/FoodInventoryPro/assets/84883277/a97f23bb-f606-4362-b9e7-ecc272b5468e">